traceopt-ai/traceml/README.md

- A lightweight library to make PyTorch training memory visible in real time (in CLI and Notebook).
+ A lightweight library to make PyTorch training **memory and timing** visible in real time (in CLI and Notebook).

 ## The Problem

 Training large machine learning models often feels like a black box.
-One minute everything's running and the next, you're staring at a cryptic **"CUDA out of memory"** error.
+One minute everything's running and the next, you're staring at a cryptic **"CUDA out of memory"** error or wondering *why a single step is so slow*.

 Pinpointing which part of the model is consuming too much memory or slowing things down is frustrating and time-consuming.
 Traditional profiling tools can be overly complex or lack the granularity deep learning developers need.

 ## 💡 Why TraceML?

-`traceml` is designed to give you real-time, granular insights into memory usage without heavy overhead.
+`traceml` is designed to give you **real-time, granular observability** for both **memory usage** and **timing** without heavy overhead.
 It works both in the **terminal (CLI) and inside Jupyter notebooks**, so you can pick the workflow that fits you best:

 ✅ System + process-level usage (CPU, RAM, GPU)

-✅ PyTorch layer-level memory allocation (via decorator/instance tracing)
+✅ PyTorch layer-level memory allocation (parameters, activations, gradients)

-✅ Live activation & gradient memory
+✅ Step-level timing (forward, backward, optimizer, etc.)

+✅ Lightweight — minimal overhead

 No config, no setup, just plug-and-trace.